drJanW/NewTimers/lib/ConductManager20251030/Audio/README.md

 - We do not keep side-band timer state; the manager remains the single source of truth.

 ## Policy requirements
-- `AudioPolicy::distancePlaybackInterval` provides both the eligibility decision and the cadence.
+- `AudioPolicy::distancePlaybackInterval` provides both the eligibility decision and the interval.
 If the policy rejects the reading we park the timer at one million milliseconds and wait for a fresh distance to re-arm it.
 - If a fragment is still winding down the first PCM request is refused; the timer-driven retries are the sanctioned way to wait until audio is free.
 - After a fragment stop is issued the next distance playback always restarts from the top; there is no attempt to resume an old clip.

+## Theme box coordination
+- `AudioPolicy::setThemeBox` stores the active theme identifier plus up to sixteen fragment directories supplied by the calendar conductor.
+When the calendar clears the theme we call `AudioPolicy::clearThemeBox` to remove the allow-list.
+- `AudioDirector::chooseFragmentDirectory` checks the allow-list first; if no candidate files exist inside any theme directory we fall back to the global fragment pool so the system never wedges.
+- Calendar updates arrive on the hourly interval; the policy swap happens synchronously so the next fragment pick honours the new theme without needing an explicit audio reset.

 ## Callback behaviour
 - `cb_playPCM()` checks whether other audio is still busy.
 If fragments or sentences are active it re-arms itself with the busy retry window; otherwise it fetches the latest cached distance via `SensorsPolicy::currentDistance`, refreshes volume through `AudioPolicy::updateDistancePlaybackVolume`, and starts PCM playback.